 Wedding Ring Workshop FAQ's

-Q: What are the four types of wedding / commitment ring workshops that you offer?
+What are the two wedding / commitment ring workshops that you offer?

-BYO GOLD WORKSHOP (PLEASE READ THE FOLLOWING INFORMATION CAREFULLY) This full day workshop is for couples who want to recycle their old 9 or 18 ct yellow or rose gold jewellery or use their own gold nuggets.
+BYO GOLD WORKSHOP This full day workshop is for couples who want to recycle their old 9 or 18 ct yellow or rose gold jewellery or use their own gold nuggets.

 *Please note that we will require a minimum of 30 grams of gold for this workshop.
 (If you are unsure of how much gold you have, please have your local jeweller weigh and assess it for you).